hennypurwadi/Vicuna_ChatBot/README.md

 --------

-### To fine-tune Vicuna with your own dataset: https://github.com/hennypurwadi/Alpaca_finetune_sentiment_analysis
+### To fine-tune/ train a cuatom dataset on top of Vicuna: https://github.com/hennypurwadi/Alpaca_finetune_sentiment_analysis